griffithlab/rnabio.org/_posts/0008-05-01-Gene_set_enrichment.md

 Based on these results, we could conclude that cluster 9 (putative luminal cells) have lower expression of quite a few pathways related to epithelial cell proliferation compared to cluster 12 (putative basal cells).

-As an additional exercise, let's try to do an overrepresentation and/or GSEA analysis for the DE analysis we did on CD8 T cells.
-We did not have you save the DE results file yesterday, so you can download the DE file from the link below first, and then use that for your analysis.
+As an additional exercise, let's try to do an overrepresentation and/or GSEA analysis for the DE analysis we did on CD8 T cells using the `cd8tcells_de_gsea.tsv` DE outputs we generated previously.
+If you do not have the file, it can be downloaded as follows-

 ```R
 download.file(url = 'http://genomedata.org/cri-workshop/reference_files/cd8tcells_de_gsea.tsv',